-If you look carefully, you will see hat the three colors form an isosceles triangle on the color wheel.
+If you look carefully, you will see that the three colors form an isosceles triangle on the color wheel.
 This color palette is called the split-complementary color scheme and is one of the color palettes that will be very pleasing to the eyes.
 The sky color was changed in post-processing to achieve that color, and the color of the subject(jacket) was carefully picked out.

-The Final Step: Post-Processing
+Final Step: Post-Processing

 After you have your desired photo, you want to post-process and adjust it to what you had visioned.
 For post-processing, I use Adobe Lightroom for overall adjustments and Adobe Photoshop for more micro-adjustments.
 Here I will list out the steps to achieve the final picture.

-Step One: Create the Composite (If Needed)
+Step 1: Create the Composite (If Needed)

 This part is could be skipped if you already have every element of the photo you want.
 For me, I was very unlucky and wasn’t able to pose and get the volcano to erupt at the same time (Volcano erupts every 30 minutes to hours).